thomasgruebl/WiFi-channel-finder/README.md

 5GHz WiFi, on the other hand, provides 24 non-overlapping channels which significantly reduces the likelihood of interferences (unless you all happen to have the same router model with the same default settings).

-Living in a new flat I quickly found myself struggling with a pretty bad WiFi connection and

-You need access to the router admin panel to change
+You need access to your router admin panel to change the channel.

-**Background**
----